ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 {% enddocs %}

+{% docs prep_gitlab_dotcom_plan %}

+Creates a base view with generated keys for the plans shared dimension and fact and references in facts.

+{% enddocs %}

 {% docs prep_industry %}

 Creates a base view with generated keys for the industry shared dimension and references in facts.